Scottish Women's Hospitals for Foreign Service: Serbia

 Also in December, a hospital led by Dr Eleanor Soltau was dispatched to Serbia.
 Other units quickly followed and Serbia soon had four primary hospitals working night and day.
 The conditions in Serbia were dire.
 The Serbian army had a mere 300 doctors to serve more than half a million men, and as well as battle casualties the hospital had to deal with a typhus epidemic which ravaged the military and civilian populations.
 Serbia had fought a surprisingly successful military campaign against the invading Austrians but the fight had exhausted the nation.
 Both soldiers and civilians were half starved and worn out and in those conditions diseases thrived and hundreds of thousands perished.

-From December 1914 to November 1915., the hospital was based in Kragujevac.
+From December 1914 to November 1915, the hospital was based in Kragujevac.
 The Imperial War Museum's "Lives of the First World War" has a list of all those who worked in that location.

 Four SWH staff, Louisa Jordan, Madge Fraser, Augusta Minshull and Bessie Sutherland died during the epidemic, the first two are buried in Niš Commonwealth Military Cemetery.
 By the winter of 1915 Serbia could hold out no more.
 The Austrians had been joined by German and Bulgarian forces who again invaded, and the Serbs were forced to retreat into Albania.

 The SWH staff had a choice to make, stay and go into captivity (or worse) or go with the retreating army into Albania.
 In the end some stayed and some went.
 Elsie Inglis, Evelina Haverfield, Alice Hutchison, Helen MacDougall and others were taken prisoner and were eventually repatriated to Britain.
 The others joined the Serbian army and government in its retreat and suffered the indescribable horrors of that retreat and shared the hardships endured by the Serbian army.

-The March
+The march

-The army retreated over the mountains of Albania and Montenegro in the depths of winter with no food, shelter or help, and thousands upon thousands of soldiers, civilians, and prisoners of war died during the retreat.
+The Serbian army retreated over the mountains of Albania and Montenegro in the depths of winter with no food, shelter or help, and thousands upon thousands of soldiers, civilians, and prisoners of war died during the retreat.
 One SWH nurse, Caroline Toughill, had her skull fractured when the car in which she was travelling fell off a cliff near the town of Rača.
 Despite treatment by a Serbian major and another passenger from the car, (nurse Margaret Cowie Crowe) in a Red Cross camp to which she was taken, she died.
 Those who made it to the safety of the Adriatic Sea continued to give what help they could to soldiers, civilians and in particular to the many boys who had joined the retreat.
 As a direct consequence of this the SWH set up a convalescent hospital in Corsica in December 1915 to help displaced Serb women and children.